akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 As they turned back towards the hall, Harold caught sight of Godfrey standing near the screens passage, watching quietly as he always did.
 The old thegn stopped.

-"You've done well, boy."
+"You’ve done well, boy."

 Godfrey blinked, startled.
-"I've tried."
+"I’ve tried."

 Harold looked at Beatrice, then back at Godfrey.
-"She's worth trying for."
+"She’s worth trying for."

-He didn't say more.
-He didn't need to.
+He didn’t say more.
+He didn’t need to.

-Harold walked on towards the Queen's solar, the staghound padding at his heels, and Goosie—who had been preening by the hearth—waddled after him as if she, too, had an appointment with the Queen.
+Harold walked on towards the Queen’s solar, the staghound padding at his heels, and Goosie—who had been preening by the hearth—waddled after him as if she, too, had an appointment with the Queen.

 Beatrice watched him go, her heart full.
 Godfrey came to stand beside her.

 "He approves," she said quietly.

-"He said I've done well."
-Godfrey's voice was strange—half wonder, half disbelief.
+"He said I’ve done well."
+Godfrey’s voice was strange—half wonder, half disbelief.

 "You have."
 She took his hand.